ojitha/ojitha.github.io/_posts/2022-11-19-AdvancedBash.md

     second and first

-If command return 0 when success otherwise number 1 -255.
+If the command returns 0 when successful, otherwise number 1 -255.
 Use the `$?` to capture the return value.
 Many programs signal different types of failure with different return values.

 ```bash